docusign/sample-app-mygovernment-nodejs/README.md

 ## Configuring your integration

-Before you can run this sample app on your local machine, you must first create a new integration with a DocuSign developer account.
+Before you can run this sample app on your local machine, you must first create a new integration with a Docusign developer account.

 ### Create a new integration